 - Socialisers, interested in interacting and players

 - Explorers, interested in interacting and world

-Dr Bartle created a series of A/B answer questions, to determine which type a player tended to lean toward (similar to other personality tests like Myers-Briggs).
+Dr Bartle created a series of A/B answer questions, to determine which type a player tended to lean toward (similar to other personality tests like the Myers-Briggs or Enneagram tests).
 The test was subsequently converted into digital forms and can be accessed right here.